In 2001, Jose Pepito Magpayo started publishing Bayanihan News, the first Filipino community newspaper in Calgary.

 OMNI Alberta hailed Magpayo as one of its “most hardworking independent producers”.

-Connie Kriaski, publisher of the Calgary-based Pinoy Times, wrote that Magpayo was “known to many as one of the pioneers in the field of mass media here in Alberta”, and a mentor to aspiring community journalists.
+Connie Kriaski, the publisher of the Calgary-based Pinoy Times, wrote that Magpayo was “known to many as one of the pioneers in the field of mass media here in Alberta”, and a mentor to aspiring community journalists.